HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/Script Enforcement and PowerShell Constrained Language Mode in WDAC App Control Policies.md

 ## Introduction

 This article explores some of the technical details of how to deploy a WDAC (Application Control) policy that uses Script Enforcement and forces PowerShell to run in Constrained Language Mode.
+It expands aspects of this topic that are not covered enough in the official docs.

 > [!Tip]\
-> Check out these 2 articles from Microsoft for more info:
+> Check out these 2 documents from Microsoft for more info and basics:
 > * [PowerShell Constrained Language Mode](https://devblogs.microsoft.com/powershell/powershell-constrained-language-mode/)
 >
 > * [Script enforcement with Windows Defender Application Control (WDAC)](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/script-enforcement)